Felix Gross (musician)

-Felix Gross was a singer and musician as well as a composer in the United States.
+Felix Gross was an American singer and musician as well as a composer.
 He was active in the 1940s and 1950s.
 Down Beat Records Blue Moon collection issued a compilation of his recordings.
 He also recorded with Chess Records.
 Gross recorded as Felix Gross & His Sextette and Felix Gross and his Orchestra.
-Band members he recorded with include Henry Coker, Maxwell Davis, Buddy Floyd, Tiny Webb on guitar, Joe Howard on tenor sax, Minor Robinson on drums, as well as Rolf Beleman, Doug Byers, Albert Elam, Adam Green, and Joe Stone.
+Band members he recorded with included Henry Coker, Maxwell Davis, Buddy Floyd, Tiny Webb on guitar, Joe Howard on tenor sax, Minor Robinson on drums, as well as Rolf Beleman, Doug Byers, Albert Elam, Adam Green, and Joe Stone.